 If an Affiliated and Proximate Activity is approved, the IAS-USA will assist the organizer of the meeting in identifying appropriate meeting space in a CROI-designated hotel.
 Should you choose to hold your approved Affiliated and Proximate Activity at a non-CROI hotel, the location of the meeting must be included on the Affiliated and Proximate Activity form or sent via email to CROIaa@iasusa.org.

 Please note: CROI is not responsible for the hotel arrangements for those who are attending your Affiliated and Proximate Activity but who are not attending CROI.
+Preferred hotels are not always guaranteed for meeting space approval.

 Costs and Liabilities